 We make grants to promising projects and individuals through our fund, the EAF Fund.
-You may donate to this fund or apply for funding yourself during open application periods.
+You may donate to this fund or apply for funding yourself.

 Priority areas: decision theory and bargaining, specific AI alignment approaches, fail-safe architectures, macrostrategy research, AI governance, as well as social science research on conflicts and moral circle expansion.